spaulaus/plx-api/README.md

 # plx-api
-**This software is not supported or provided by Broadcom** The original software can be obtained from the official [Broadcom webpage](https://www.broadcom.com/products/pcie-switches-bridges/software-dev-kit)
+**This software is not supported or maintained by Broadcom** The original software can be obtained from the official [Broadcom webpage](https://www.broadcom.com/products/pcie-switches-bridges/software-dev-kit)

 We have converted the original software into Cmake in order to facilitate easier installation of the software.
+This software uses PLX SDK v7.11 as a base.